echohack/pan/README.md

 2. Windows 2012 R2 with automagical WinRM transport
   * Ideally this is how you would set up the transport for WinRM with Kitchen.
 This is a new feature as of Test Kitchen 1.4.0 / ChefDK 0.5.0.

-### In cookbook.rb

-* I think it's better to create the items in the cookbook by using data driven patterns, so if you add something new it's fairly simple.
-The patterns speak for themselves.
-Perhaps there's a better way still.

-* Using the :create_if_missing action is stronger here because you can use it to stub out already existing cookbooks without blowing up existing work.
-Because we use :create_if_missing you can use this as a code review tool as well.